Huotes/CommitMaker/README.md

 Little Miss Muffet sat on her tuffet, until Chuck Norris roundhouse kicked her into a glacier.

 Chuck Norris has 12 moons.
 One of those moons is the Earth.

+Chuck Norris does not teabag the ladies.
+He potato-sacks them.